sandor-ino/Telecine-Frame-by-Step-V2/README.md

-# sandor-ino/Frame-by-Step-V2
+# Telecine-Frame-by-Step-V2

-Telecine Frame by Step V2 project
+Telecine Frame by Step V2 project New graphics and more (only in Italian language)

 Program to convert super8 or Normal8 movies to digital (only video)

 Manage:

-- Arduino Stepper motor movement and LED light
+    Arduino motor movement and LED light
-- USB camera input (MODE A)
+    USB camera input (mode CAM)
-- Timed clicks in other photo application (Mode B)
-- verification, crop and align the sequence of images during or after importing
-- Rename the entire sequence
+    Timed clicks in other photo application (mode CLICK) verification, crop and align the sequence of images during or after importing Rename the entire sequence
-- Create the video of the sequence in various formats
+    Create the video of the sequence in various formats